mostsignificant/util/README.md

 ### Iterators

-- util::enumerate, a Python-like helper to iterate through a container and also have an index
+- util::enumerate, a Python-like helper to iterate through a container with value and index
-- util::multirator, an iterate through go through several ranges together
+- util::multirator, an iterator that can go several ranges simultaneously

 ### Utilities